Does Falling Behind When Studying Harm the Future Career?

 1. Gain knowledge

 The main purpose of getting a degree is to obtain knowledge that you can use for building a decent career.
-It is about some theoretical aspects and practical skills that you may apply to your workplace.
-Curriculums differ depending on a chosen major for a reason, and each of them is designed in such a way to make you a specialist in the field.
+It is about some theoretical and practical skills you may apply to your workplace.
+Curriculums differ depending on a chosen major for a reason, and each of them is designed in such a way as to make you a specialist in the field.
 You don’t work on your grades for the sake of the latter only.
 It is important to build a strong skillset to become competitive in the labor market.

 2. Improve soft skills